olleharstedt/olleharstedt.github.io/_posts/2022-02-04-extending-the-functional-core.markdown

 ## The EDSL

-Consider the pipeline schema read-process-write, where "read" means reading IO, "process" means pure business logic, and "write" means writing to IO.
+Consider the pipeline schema `read-process-write`, where "read" means reading IO, "process" means pure business logic, and "write" means writing to IO.

-* Some times you have read-process in one function.
+* Some times you have `read-process` in one function.
 Then it's often easy to lift out the read-part and pass it as an argument instead.
-* Other times you have process-write in one function, in which case you can either mock the writing class in testing, or return a command object representing the write
+* Other times you have `process-write` in one function, in which case you can either mock the writing class in testing, or return a small command object representing the write which is executed in the client code
-* When read-process-write is entangled, it's sometimes possible to use an effect DSL to represent writes.
+* When `read-process-write` is entangled, it's sometimes possible to use an effect DSL to represent writes.
 Details below.

+If you have function which does `process-write-process-write`, you can delay all writes until after the function is done.

 Consider the following use-case: A function to create x number of dummy users from a web request object, save them in database and show a result.